BIGJRA/BIGJRA.github.io/index.md

 This site contains my full 100% walkthroughs for Pokemon Reborn and Pokemon Rejuvenation.
 The former is still a work in progress!

+Note that for many puzzles in Reborn especially I resort to text summaries in order to get a draft published, so if you are interested in submitting picture guides message me.

 Do you notice **inconsistencies** with style or formatting?
 Do you have **feature requests** and **ideas**?
 Do you see any **inaccuracies** with the content?
 Or, do you want to **contribute directly** to the site?

 If so, message me on Discord: **BIGJRA#3883**.